 • IMail Database.
-All user IDs and passwords for mail accounts are stored separately, from either the Windows NT or Windows 2000 user database or other external database, or in a proprietary database in the Windows registry.
-This database is available, managed, and shareable only in support of the IMail or ICS applications.
+All user IDs and passwords for mail accounts are stored separately, from either the Windows NT user database or other external database, or in a proprietary database in the Windows registry.
+This database is available, managed, and shareable only in support of the IMail applications.

-You can also import Windows NT or Windows 2000 users into an IMail user database without having them linked to the Windows NT or Windows 2000 user database.
-For more information on importing Windows NT or 2000 users, see the IMail Administrator Help.
+You can also import Windows NT users into an IMail user database without having them linked to the Windows NT user database.
+For more information on importing Windows NT users, see the IMail Administrator Help.

-• Windows NT Database.
-This database automatically creates user mail accounts for any user listed in the Windows NT or Windows 2000 user database on your host machine.
+Windows NT Database.
+This database automatically creates user mail accounts for any user listed in the Windows NT user database on your host machine.